 Sauces for Grilled Chicken Legs

-When grilling chicken drumsticks, marinade isn’t necessary, but these are great if you wanna get saucy.
-Brush your sauce on chicken legs in the last 5 minutes of grilling with the lid open – coat both sides right before and after the final turn.
-Go bold with our famous Buffalo sauce or make bbq chicken drumsticks with our tangy summertime strawberry bbq sauce (or your favorite sauce).
+When grilling chicken drumsticks a marinade isn’t necessary, but these are great if you wanna get saucy.
+Brush sauce onto the chicken legs in the last 5 minutes of grilling with the lid open – coat both sides right before and after the final turn.

-These “naked” grilled chicken legs are flavorful as-is, if you’d rather “take a dip,” either the sauces mentioned above will work.
-Or whip up homemade ranch, a family favorite.
-I’m also partial to combining local honey with my favorite mustard – or even hot sauce for hot honey – to dip or drizzle on your grilled drumsticks.
+These “naked” grilled chicken legs are flavorful as-is, if you’d rather “take a dip” with a variety of sauces.
+I’m also partial to combining local honey with my favorite mustard – or even hot sauce for hot honey – to dip or drizzle on grilled drumsticks.

 How to Store Grilled Chicken Drumsticks?